fedezocco/AdaMemLBFGS-PyTorch/README.md

 ISSN 2405-8963,
 https://doi.org/10.1016/j.ifacol.2020.12.1996.

-Note that the "ETCH" case study, i.e. Experiment 2 of the paper, is not included in this repository because the "ETCH" dataset cannot be made publicly available for confidentiality reasons.
+Note that the datasets are not uploaded in this folder because too large.
+See Table 1 of my paper if you need information to find the datasets.

 ## Dependencies of folders and files

 The script "Algorithms_comparison.py" should be executed by the user to do the Monte Carlo simulations that compare the training algorithms on different datasets.
-It uses all the modules and data files inside the same folder of "Algorithms_comparison.py".
+It uses all the modules inside the same folder of "Algorithms_comparison.py".
 It also uses the modules inside the folder "functions".

-The data files (i.e. the ".npy" files) are the datasets considered in Experiments 3, 4, and 6.
-The datasets for the remaining experiments are downloaded by the "Algorithms_comparison.py" script from the internet.
+The datasets for Experiments 1, 2 and 5 are downloaded by "Algorithms_comparison.py" from the internet.

 The folder "Others" contains 2 scripts demonstrating how to do image rescaling and data augmentation.
 They are not used by the script "Algorithms_comparison.py".
-I have created and used this 2 scripts to rescale and augment the datasets as detailed in the paper.
+I have created and used this 2 scripts to rescale and augment the datasets as detailed in my paper.